Tips to Keep Your Vehicle Safe

 While Dublin residents are fortunate to live in a safe community, no city is 100% immune to crime.
 That is why Dublin Police are working to stay ahead of criminals each day and reduce one of the most common crimes in the City — thefts from motor vehicles.

-Every year more than 1.85 million thefts from vehicles take place nationwide costing $1.2 billion in stolen personal items and accessories.
-Whether you are parked in a lot all day for work, heading into the store for a few minutes or in the comfort of your own neighborhood, don’t make it easy for thieves to break in.
-It takes seconds for a thief to break into your vehicle, grab valuables in sight and get away.
-Always be sure to hide your valuables or take them with you and lock your vehicle.
+Whether you are parked in a lot all day for work, headed into the store for a few minutes, or in the comfort of your own neighborhood, don’t make it easy for thieves to break into your vehicle.
+The Dublin Police Department would like to remind residents, corporate citizens and visitors to take steps to prevent thefts from vehicles and thefts of vehicles.

 - The majority of vehicles that are stolen from are unlocked.

 - Park in a well-lit, high-traffic area whenever you are away from home.

 2. Take your valuables with you, if you can.
 If not, hide them in a secure area like the trunk.